 Northwood uses a positive development and asset-building approach to create a structured and nurturing living and learning environment that allows each student to develop to their full potential.

 - Group Living and Life Skills

 - Parent Education-Family Success Program

 - Work Experience

-A child must be between 5 and 17 years old and have a clinical diagnosis from Diagnostic and Statistical Manual of Mental Disorders (DSM-IV).
+A child must be between 5 and 17 years old and have a clinical diagnosis from Diagnostic and Statistical Manual of Mental Disorders.
 Inquiries by a mental health professional, county social worker, hospital, child care provider, or parents are welcome.

-Staff include counselors, therapists, recreational directors, and administrative and support personnel.
-Also, special education teachers, occupational therapists, speech clinicians, psychologists, physicians, and nurses complement the treatment staff.
-Volunteers from the community enhance the staff, serving as tutors, mentors, and foster grandparents.
+Staff includes counselors, therapists, recreational directors, and administrative and support personnel.
+Also, special education teachers, occupational therapists, speech clinicians, physicians, and nurses complement the treatment staff.
+College interns and volunteers from the community serve as tutors and mentors.

 Northwood Children’s Services